hloh42/hloh42.github.io/content/daily/I-didnt-write-the-code-I-designed-the-logic.md

 But does this count as learning?
 I would say not because nothing struggled in this process and nothing much has entered my brain other than the required inputs and outputs.

-My role as a business owner has been simplified a lot but my role as a developer is shifting...
+My role as a business owner has been simplified a lot but my role as a developer is shifting..

 My input - "I want to make this content structure automated by identifying it by tags."

 AI Input - import os , ...

 I didn't struggle with the process , I envisioned the end and start point and gave the instructions to the AI.

 If the script breaks tomorrow , I might struggle a little to fix it.

 But this is the trade-off confronting each and every one of us right now.
-And I wonder why worthy is this trade-off for the worker and for the company in exchange for this speed and whether this is healthy for anyone in the longer run.
+And I wonder how worthy is this trade-off for the worker and for the company in exchange for this speed and whether this is healthy for anyone in the longer run.

 But for now I just need to run 2 commands and the work is done.
 python3 compile_book.py && pandoc compiled_draft.md -o completed_work.pdf